last-byte/HppDLL/README.md

 # HppDLL
-Source code for HppDLL - local password dumping using MsvpPasswordValidate hooks
+Source code for HppDLL - local password dumping using MsvpPasswordValidate hooks.

+Open with Visual Studio :)